Determining planning applications

 - to approve a planning application a statutory consultee has objected to

 - to approve a planning application that has received more than two public objections

 - where the Chairperson of the Development and Regulation Committee decides the Committee should hear an application

-Approval of a planning application is accompanied by Environmental Impact Assessment.
+- to approve a planning application accompanied by an Environmental Impact Assessment

 Development and Regulation Committee